 \subsection{3D Explainable Residual Self-Attention Convolutional Neural Network (3D ResAttNet)}

-We proposed a 3D explainable residual attention network (3D ResAttNet), a deep convolutional neural network that adopts self-attention residual mechanism and explainable gradient-based localisation class activation mapping (Grad-CAM) for AD diagnosis.
-The high-level conceptual framework is shown in {Fig.~\ref{FIG:1}}, which consists of several major building blocks including: 3D Conv block, Residual Self-attention block, and Explainable blocks.
+We have proposed a 3D explainable residual attention network (3D ResAttNet), a deep convolutional neural network that adopts self-attention residual mechanism and explainable gradient-based localization class activation mapping (Grad-CAM) for AD diagnosis.
+The high-level conceptual framework is shown in {Fig.~\ref{FIG:1}}, which consists of several major building blocks including 3D Conv block, Residual Self-attention block, and Explainable blocks.
 The rationale behind of this architecture design includes: \begin{enumerate} \item The residual mechanism is designed to allow for more efficient training with fewer parameters for performance enhancement when increasing the depth of the network.
-Existing methods \cite{he2016deep} have shown that residual learning can alleviate the issue of disappearance/exploding gradients when the network becomes larger.
+Existing methods \cite{he2016deep} have shown that residual learning can alleviate the issue of disappearance/exploding gradients when the network becomes deeper.
 In addition, the residual connection avoids losing global features to ensure the integrity of the original information \cite{wang_residual_2017}. \item The self-attention mechanism is added to learn long-range dependencies.
-Capturing long-range dependencies is of central importance in deep neural networks.
-Since the convolution operator has a local receptive field, the long distance dependencies can only be processed after several convolutional layers.
-This is computational inefficient and causes optimisation difficulties. \item The gradient-based localization class activation mapping (Grad-CAM) is introduced to provide visual explanations of predictions of Alzheimer's disease. \end{enumerate}
+Capturing long-range dependencies is important in deep learning.
+Since the convolutional operator has a local receptive field, the long-distance dependencies can only be captured when repeatedly applying convolutional operations \cite{vaswani2017attention,zhang2018self, wang2018non, buades2005non}, resulting in computational inefficiency.
+Hence, it is necessary to add self-attention mechanism to address these issues. \item The gradient-based localization class activation mapping (Grad-CAM) is introduced to provide visual explanations of predictions of Alzheimer's disease. \end{enumerate}